 tangerine’s design strategy of ‘Infused Essence’ is echoed throughout the four classes of the cabin interior.
 Capturing the traditional innovative spirit of Japan, whilst delivering a contemporary travel experience.
 The B777 retrofit aims to appeal to both local and international passengers.

-tangerine worked closely with Botany Weaving to create a bespoke textile design for all of the seats of JALs B777 retrofit.
-The seats in each class have thick, breathable patterned fabrics with variants of JAL red, blacks and greys dependant on the cabin class.
+tangerine worked closely with Botany Weaving to create a bespoke textile design for all of the seats of JALs B777.
+The seats in each class have thick, breathable patterned fabrics with variants of JAL red, accompanied by blacks and greys dependant on the cabin class.

 Bespoke pleated curtains that reference the traditional Japanese origami paper-folding techniques divide the cabin classes.
 Cabin walls, vestibules and toilets have been designed with dark black patterned finishes, reflecting the Japanese interior design tradition of utilising monochromatic surfaces for interior spaces to create a rich, layered environment.